 On a more encouraging note, federal and state housing legislation is quite accepting of emotional support animals.
 The federal Fair Housing Act (FHA) and the Americans with Disabilities Act (ADA) protect your right to have your ESA live with you.
 As long as you can provide an ESA letter, your housing provider must make reasonable accommodations for you and your emotional support animal to live together.
 This is the case even if the landlord typically has a “no pets” policy.
 A valid ESA letter also waives any pet fees and breed or weight restrictions that your landlord may typically have in place.

 A mental health professional licensed in Connecticut can determine whether you are eligible for an emotional support animal.
 Specifically, they’ll assess whether you have a qualifying mental health condition and a disability-related need for the companionship of an emotional support animal.
+Individuals that suffer from anxiety, bipolar disorder, post-traumatic stress disorder, agoraphobia, and postpartum depression all have the potential to qualify for an emotional support animal.
 If your LMHP determines that an emotional support animal would be an asset to your mental health treatment plan, they will write you an official ESA letter that you can use for housing and other purposes.